 Kristenstad also had an association that helped its farmers finance the purchase of livestock.

 During slack time, especially in the winter, farmers could work in Kristenstad’s various industries to earn money—$2 ($30 today) a day—beyond that brought in by selling their surplus crops and livestock.
-Settlers also could buy stock in the industries to share in the profits.
+Colonists also could buy stock in the industries to share in the profits.

 The colony had its own form of money to use within the colony.
 U.S. money was acquired only through the sale of products in the outside world such as Granbury and Fort Worth.